aryanrangapur/nginx/README.md

 ## For Deploying in AWS

 A basic NodeJS app deployment in AWS with SSL.
 Follow this repo -> [AWS Deployment](https://gist.github.com/piyushgarg-dev/8b14c87c8ff4d626ecbc747b6b9fc57f)

+(There is more to come - 'll update soon!)